Optimal search reach for heavy neutral leptons at a muon collider

 In the analysis, we assumed that all the mixing parameters $V_{lN}$ have the same value.
 It is important to note that this approach is not unique.
-Using data from both electron-positron and muon colliders, one could potentially loosen this assumption and constrain the parameters $V_{eN}$ and $V_{\mu N}$ separately, by either excluding taus from the physical model or implementing a proper tau tagging procedure.
-Such a method would give limits not only on the couplings themselves but also on their product in the framework where couplings are treated independently, possibly hinting at a flavor-universality violation.
+Using data from both electron-positron and muon colliders, one could potentially loosen this assumption and constrain the parameters $V_{eN}$ and $V_{\mu N}$ separately, by either excluding tau coupling from the physical model or implementing a proper tau tagging procedure to constrain it.
+Such a method would give limits not only on the couplings themselves but also on their products in the framework where couplings are treated independently, possibly hinting at a flavor-universality violation.
 The details are, however, beyond the scope of this letter.

 \paragraph{Conclusions} Extensions of the Standard Model introducing heavy neutrinos offer interesting solutions to several of its open questions, e.g. the baryon asymmetry of the universe, dark matter and flavor.
 If such particles are at mass scales well above a GeV, they can be efficiently searched for at future lepton colliders.
-Due to the highest achievable energies and the clean experimental environments, muon colliders would provide the furthest discovery reach for this kind of particles and models, vastly surpassing high-energy hadron colliders.
+Due to the highest achievable energies and the clean experimental environments, muon colliders would provide the furthest discovery reach for TeV-scale neutrinos in such kind of models, vastly surpassing high-energy hadron colliders, potentially even for neutrino masses above the available collision energy.
 By employing the synergy of both different types of lepton machines, electron-positron and muon colliders, different paths in the flavor parameter space of the models could be pursued.